 The golden ratio doesn’t require every session to be awesome, it just requires that you keep showing up.

 So, what do you think?

-Any of these points ringing true to you?
+Do any of these points ring true to you?
 I hope these tips have helped!

 Remember, take the pressure off yourself, allow yourself to be a beginner, don’t overcomplicate it and be kind to yourself!